Baron Wharton: The Barony revived, or new Barony created

 In 1844, however, the Barony was claimed by Colonel Charles Kemeys-Tynte, and, since the document creating the peerage had been lost, the Committee for Privileges of the House of Lords ruled erroneously that the Barony was created by writ and could therefore be passed down through the female line.
 As a consequence of their resolution, it was determined that at the death of the Duke of Wharton, the Barony had fallen into abeyance between the Duke's sisters, Lady Jane Holt and Lady Lucy Morice.
 It was further determined that, at Lady Lucy's death in 1739, Lady Jane (by now Lady Jane Coke) remained the sole heir, and had been therefore entitled to the Barony.
 Finally, it was determined that at her death the Barony again fell into abeyance, where it remained in the nineteenth century.
 The Committee for Privileges, however, also ruled that it did not have the authority to terminate the abeyance because of the existence of a judgement of outlawry against the Duke of Wharton.
-Thus the matter remained unresolved for 72 years.
+The matter remained unresolved for 72 years.

 On 15 February 1916, the abeyance was terminated by a writ of summons from King George V to Parliament in favour of Charles Theodore Halswell Kemeys-Tynte, who became the 8th Baron.
 (He should be more properly listed as the 1st Baron Wharton, of the new barony.)
 At his death, the title was inherited successively by his son and thereafter by his daughter, Elisabeth, who became the 10th Baroness.
 At her death in 1974, the Barony again fell into abeyance, between her two daughters.
 It was once again revived in 1990, when the abeyance was terminated in favour of Myrtle Robertson.
 At her death, the Barony was inherited by her son Myles.